Anadea/anadea_blog/content/posts/ai-in-healthcare-industry-benefits-and-limitations/index.md

   - ai-ml
 industries:
   - healthcare
+questionary:
+  - question: Can AI replace doctors?
+    answer: No, AI is not intended to replace doctors.
+Instead, it is introduced as a support system to help doctors analyze information more quickly and accurately.
+While AI can suggest possible diagnoses or treatments, people remain responsible for clinical judgment and empathy.
+Only doctors can make final decisions in patient care.
+  - question: What is explainable AI, and what is its role in healthcare?
+    answer: Explainable AI (XAI) is a term used to describe AI systems that can show how they reached the provided outcomes.
+In healthcare, the role of such systems can’t be underestimated.
+Doctors and patients must understand why an AI tool suggested a diagnosis or treatment.
+It helps build trust and support regulatory compliance.
+  - question: How is AI used in diagnostics?
+    answer: Today, AI is commonly applied to interpret X-rays, MRIs, CT scans, and other medical images.
+AI models often detect conditions earlier than human specialists.
+For instance, AI tools can flag early-stage cancer signs and help reduce diagnostic errors.
 ---
 Not long ago, a doctor may have spent hours analyzing patients’ medical histories, lab results, and diagnostic images to form a complete picture of their health.
 Now, AI can do the same work in minutes and provide insights for further consideration.
 And it is only one of numerous AI applications in the healthcare industry.